Jitendarkumara/TestingPurposecode/README.md

-as per operation Team 10% tolrance has been implemented in weight kindly check and let me know if you get any issue
+As per the Operations team, a 10% tolerance has been implemented in the weight.
+Kindly check and let me know if you encounter any issues